NUWCDIVNPT/stig-manager/docs/installation-and-setup/data-and-permissions.rst

 Overall access to the STIG Manager application is controlled by the OIDC provider.

-STIG Manager recognizes two "privileges" or "roles" that can be granted to users via configuration in the OIDC provider.
+STIG Manager recognizes two "privileges" that can be granted to users via configuration in the OIDC provider.

 Users with the **create_collection** privilege can create new Collections of their own, but are otherwise ordinary users.

 Users with the **admin** privilege must explicitly invoke the "elevate" parameter in queries to the API to make use of their privilege.
-In our reference UI, this parameter is sent when certain "Application Management" functions are invoked, such as requesting a list of all Collections, or creating a new Grant in a Collection they do not otherwise have access to.
+In our reference UI, this parameter is sent when certain "Application Management" functions are invoked, such as importing new Reference STIGs, requesting a list of all Collections, or creating a new Grant in a Collection they do not otherwise have access to.

 These **privileges** must be present in the token presented to the API in order to be successfully invoked.